Job 1:13

 themselves before the Lord, and Satan came also among them to present himself

-walking up and down in it.
-[3] And the Lord said unto Satan, Hast thou
+down in it.
+[3] And the Lord said unto Satan, Hast thou considered my servant

-fast his integrity, although thou movedst me against
+although thou movedst me against him, to destroy

 The fact that the angels, including